OnixClient-Scripts/OnixClient_Scripts/Scripting_Documentation.md

 --these 3 functions all return an attribute table
---if you ask an invalid attribute, you will be given nil --the content of this table goes as follow
+--if you ask an invalid attribute, you will be given nil<br/>
+--the content of this table goes as follow

 ### **local attribute_name = attributeHeight.name**